pinnaculum/galacteek/galacteek/docs/manual/en/browsing.rst

 URL clouding
 ^^^^^^^^^^^^

-When browsing dweb or https pages, the URL address bar will be obscured by an animation with a color generated from the URL.
+When browsing the distributed web, **the URL address bar will be obscured by an animation** with a color that is bound to the address of the page that you're visiting (unless you're requesting an insecure URL scheme).

 **Clicking on the animation will bring you back to the address bar**.